Apr 20, 2017|

 #3.
 Fresh fruits and vegetables

 Believe it or not, Peru is becoming THE gastronomy capital of South America.
 Experience Peruvian food at its best when the markets are full of varieties of fresh fruits and vegetables.
+Especially during the rainy season, you will see, big, colorful vegetable and fruit stands at the markets.
 Try one of the 3,000 types of potatoes, fresh corn, Peruvian mangoes, Choclo, Granadilla, Lucuma, and more!

 #4.
 Cheaper Accommodations, Flights, and Souvenirs